Table of Contents

 Neonates with dehydration and hypernatremia (Na >160mEq/L) or severe hyponatremia (<120mEq/L) have to be managed carefully to prevent complications.

 In older children, based on the clinical estimate of total volume deficit, sodium deficits are estimated to be approximately 60mEq/L and potassium deficits at 30mEq/L of fluid deficit.
-Oral therapy is recommended by the American Academy of Pediatrics and the WHO for mild to moderate dehydration while intravenous or nasogastric therapy is advised for children with severe dehydration or those who have excessive vomiting or are unwilling to take oral therapy.
+Oral therapy is recommended by the American academy of pediatrics and the WHO for mild to moderate dehydration.
+Intravenous or nasogastric therapy is advised for children with severe dehydration or those who have excessive vomiting or are unwilling to take oral therapy.
 Oral therapy is preferred as it is associated with a negligible incidence of infection compared to intravenous therapy.